adap/flower/doc/source/how-to-enable-client-authentication.rst

 Let's break down the :code:`--require-client-authentication` flag:

-1. The first argument is a path to a csv file storing all known client public keys.
-The storing process requires human interaction and manual work to communicate client public keys to the server and store them in a CSV file.
+1. The first argument is a path to a CSV file storing all known client public keys.
+You need to store all known client public keys that are allowed to participate in a federated learning routine in a CSV file.
-2. The second and third arguments are paths to the server's public and private keys.
-You can generate a public and private key pair using :code:`ssh-keygen -t ecdsa -b 384`.
+2. The second and third arguments are paths to the server's private and public keys.
+You can generate a private and public key pair using :code:`ssh-keygen -t ecdsa -b 384`.

 Currently, there is no support to dynamically remove, edit, or add known client public keys to the server, so you need to shutdown the server, manually change the csv file, and restart the server again.